 Photoshop is a powerful tool that can be used to do pretty much anything in a picture.
 Photoshop has is the power to change the color of objects in a photograph without harming the natural texture.
 Today, I will teach you how to easily change the color of part of your image while retaining the existing colors on the rest of it.
+If you want the easiest way to change colors, try the MCP Inspire actions (the color changer actions make this super fast).

 1: “Q” enables the quick mask mode.
 You paint the red with the brush tool and when you are done hit “Q” again to turn the mode off